 - 1. Place the response file on the computer where you want to install Oracle Database. - 2.
 At a command prompt, run Oracle Universal Installer with the appropriate response file.
-For example:
+On Windows Vista, you must open the command prompt with Administrator privileges.

-''' SYSTEM_DRIVE:\setup.exe_location> setup [-silent] "variable=setting" [-nowelcome] [-noconfig] [-nowait] -responseFile filename '''
+SYSTEM_DRIVE:\setup.exe_location> setup [-silent] "variable=setting" [-nowelcome] [-noconfig] [-nowait] -responseFile filename

 - filename: Identifies the full path of the response file. - -silent: Runs Oracle Universal Installer in silent mode and suppresses the Welcome window.
 When you use -silent, then the -nowelcome option is not necessary. - "variable=setting" refers to a variable within the response file that you may prefer to run at the command line rather than set in the response file.
-Enclose the variable and its setting in quotes. - -nowelcome: Suppresses the Welcome window that appears during installation.

-- -noconfig: Suppresses running the configuration assistants during installation, performing a software-only installation instead. - -nowait: Closes the console window when the silent installation completes.
+Enclose the variable and its setting in quotes. - -nowelcome: Suppresses the Welcome window that appears during installation. - -noconfig: Suppresses running the configuration assistants during installation, performing a software-only installation instead. - -nowait: Closes the console window when the silent installation completes.

-- "Installing Oracle Products" in Oracle Universal Installer and OPatch User's Guide for more information about installing using response files - "Deinstalling Products" in Oracle Universal Installer and OPatch User's Guide for more information about deinstalling using response files
+- "Managing User Accounts with User Account Control on Windows Vista" on page 1-5 for more information on Administrator privileges - "Installing Oracle Products" in Oracle Universal Installer and OPatch User's Guide for more information about installing using response files - "Deinstalling Products" in Oracle Universal Installer and OPatch User's Guide for more information about deinstalling using response files